-This 50 hour course prepares participants to work in home health care or residential settings.
+This 50-hour course prepares participants to work in home health care or residential settings.
 Personal care, communication skills, observing, reporting and documentation, how to provide care safely and deal with emergencies, consumer rights, aging and illness are among the topics taught.
 State certification is awarded upon successful completion of skill components and written exam.
-Excursions to local facilities included.
-Contact the AE program for an application.

-Students enrolled in this Certificate program complete 200 hours of classroom, laboratory, and clinical experience, which meet all state licensing requirements.
-Upon successful completion of the course and passage of the State Competency Exam, the student will be eligible to enter the healthcare field as a Certified Nursing Assistant under the direction of a licensed nurse.
+Students enrolled in this certificate program complete a minimum of 130 hours of classroom, laboratory, and clinical training, which meet all state licensing requirements.
+Upon successful completion of the course and passage of the state competency exam, the student will be eligible to enter the healthcare field as a Certified Nursing Assistant under the direction of a licensed nurse.
 Class size is limited so applying early is advised.
+Funding opportunities are available through the Pen Bay Apprenticeship Program's "Earn While You Learn" option, as well as several other programs.
 Prerequisite: high school diploma or equivalent.
 Contact Adult Ed for an application.

 This 36-hour course is for students with prior MIG welding experience, and students who have previously taken the MIG I course.
 The course will cover advanced machine setup, advanced weld joint setup, and multi-pass welding in hard wire and flux core MIG.
 Safety is covered in the first two sessions.
 Upon course completion students are eligible for employment through several area businesses.
 Please be sure to complete the 3-part form at this link before the first class.